-The both sections of this course are offered on-campus in-class format.
-There will be a three-hour lecture each week each section.
-For section A, the lecture is scheduled each Thursday, from 11:30 to 2:30 pm at CLH C. For section B, the lecture is scheduled each Tuesday, from 7:00 to 10:00 pm at DB0006.
+Section A of this course is offered on-campus in-class format.
+Section B is offered online synchronized.
+There will be a three-hour lecture each week for each section.
+For section A, the lecture is scheduled each Thursday, from 4:00 pm to 7:00 pm at ACW 006.
+For section B, the lecture is scheduled each Tuesday, from 4:00 pm to 7:00 pm online.
 The lecture heavily concentrates on each weekly coverage mentioned in the weekly schedule.
 Students are strongly encouraged to attend the weekly lecture to strengthen the chance of completing this course with a decent grade.